-The United States Department of Labor Mine Safety and Health Administration (MSHA) conducts regular inspections of the mines and related facilities.
+The United States Department of Labor Mine Safety and Health Administration ("MSHA") conducts regular inspections of the mines and related facilities.
 Notices of violations, often accompanied by fines, are issued as a result of the inspections if the inspector determines that regulatory requirements are not fulfilled.
-It is Corsa's practice to attempt to rectify the violations promptly to secure the termination of the violation.
+If received, it is Corsa's practice to attempt to rectify the violations promptly to secure the termination of the violation.
 The fines are typically considered to not be material.